The Power of Teamwork

 Building Resilience Together

-My family had a week this month where, from the smallest to the tallest, we were impatient and short-tempered.
+My family had a week once where, from the smallest to the tallest, we were impatient and short-tempered.
 In a word, grumpy.
 With no particular cause, rhyme or reason.
 And then I realized.
-About a year ago, my oldest came home from school for Spring Break.
-And he didn’t go back—or go anywhere really—for quite some time.
+About a year earlier, my oldest had come home from school for Spring Break.
+And then Covid-19 took over our lives.
+He didn’t go back to school—or go anywhere really—for quite some time.

 Grumpy wasn’t the word.
 Traumatized.

 I must admit, quarantine is my jam.
-From sourdough baking to setting the table for “fancy” breakfast, lunch and dinner every day and long walks around the neighborhood, we have lived up the slow life despite the many setbacks of the Virus.
+From sourdough baking to setting the table for “fancy” breakfast, lunch and dinner every day and long walks around the neighborhood, we lived up the slow life despite the many setbacks of the Virus.

-But there’s something engrained in our DNA that remembers the initial shock and worry of the Unknown and Unplanned For that came last March.
+But there’s something engrained in our DNA that remembers the initial shock and worry of the Unknown and Unplanned For that came in March 2020.

-For so many teens, staying home didn’t or doesn’t mean three meals a day with the whole family.
+For one in five teens, staying home didn’t or doesn’t mean three meals a day, much less with the whole family.
 At an age where the rituals of graduation and prom and seeing friends at school feel essential, teens were stripped of their rites of passage.

-For all of us, last March was traumatic.
-And despite even the best situations, this year was lonely for most of us.
+For all of us, that March was traumatic.
+And despite even the best situations, it was a lonely year for most of us.

 But with teens in particular, we have an incredible opportunity.
 At an age where they understand loss, they appreciate more than ever when we take the time to teach them how to overcome it.